OMAC: A Holistic Optimization Framework for LLM-Based Multi-Agent Collaboration: Methodology

 \textbf{Contrastive Reasoning for Optimization.} Once we get the positive-negative pair, we feed it into the Contrastive Comparator.
 This LLM-powered comparator is tasked to carefully compare this pair of agents/controllers and reason the underlying factors for their performance gap.
-Then, it is instructed to generate a new agent/controller (i.e., its instruction prompt and/or the few-shot examples) that is expected to perform even better than the positive example.
+Then, it is instructed to generate a new agent/controller (i.e., its instruction prompt, few-shot examples, etc.) that is expected to perform even better than the positive example.
 Similarly, information regarding the given task and the dimension being optimized is provided as the context for the reasoning.
 After that, this newly generated agent/controller is incorporated into the initial collection and evaluated through the collaboration process.
 The cycle of evaluation, sampling, contrastive comparison and refinement is then repeated until reaching the predefined maximum number of iterations.

 The rationale here is to leverage the advanced reasoning capabilities of LLMs to analyze the performance difference by contrasting the positive-negative pair with the given task context.
 This performance gap constitutes a supervised signal derived from evaluations on the training data.
-By reasoning about this gap, the LLM can refine the corresponding instruction prompts, aiming to enhance or amplify factors correlated with positive performance while mitigating or removing factors associated with negative performance.
+By reasoning about this gap, the LLM can refine the corresponding agent/controller design, aiming to enhance or amplify factors correlated with positive performance while mitigating or removing factors associated with negative performance.

 \textbf{Demonstration Example.} Figure \ref{fig:example_1} illustrates an example of optimizing an existing agent functioning as a ``Programmer'' (Fun-1) using OMAC.
 The Semantic Initializer first generates two prompts, both designed to instruct an agent with the role as a Programmer for the code generation task.
 The primary difference is that the second one explicitly requires including comments throughout the code.
 Each agent is then evaluated by the overall performance of the MAS on the training data.
 Subsequently, a positive-negative pair is sampled and provided to the Contrastive Comparator.
 By analyzing the performance difference, the Contrastive Comparator identifies code commenting as a key factor enhancing the programmer agent’s performance.
 Consequently, it generates a new prompt emphasizing the importance of comments and elaborating on their purpose and proper usage.
 Ideally, this refined prompt can guide the programmer agent to produce more accurate and logical code, further improving the overall performance of MAS.